ankorstore/yokai/docs/tutorials/http-application.md

 }
 ```

-You can check the [fxhttpserver](../modules/fxhttpserver.md#handlers-groups-registration) module documentation if you need more information about registering handlers groups.
+You can check the [HTTP server](../modules/fxhttpserver.md#handlers-groups-registration) module documentation if you need more information about registering handlers groups.

 Let's try to call it: